-- 1.1 This Partner Program Agreement (hereinafter referred to as the “Agreement” or “Contract”) is entered by and between Hatio Ltd, registered company in Marshall Islands, with registration number 90645 and has its registered address on Trust Company Complex, Ajeltake Road, Ajeltake Island, Majuro, Republic of the Marshall Islands MH96960 (hereinafter referred to as the “Company”, “the Firm”) operating under the website www.cryptogt.com (hereinafter referred to as “the Company’s Website”) and the individual who has completed the Application to become a Partner (hereinafter referred to as “the Partner”) (collectively the “Parties” and each a “Party”).
+1.1.This Partnership Agreement (hereinafter referred to as the “Agreement”) is entered into this date as stipulated below by and between CryptoGT, a brand name operated by Hatio Ltd a company registered in Marshall Islands, with registration number 90645 and its registered address on Trust Company Complex, Ajeltake Road, Ajeltake Island, Majuro, Republic of the Marshall Islands MH96960 (hereinafter referred to as the “Company”) operating under the website https://cryptogt.com (hereinafter referred to as “the Company’s Website”) and the individual who has completed the Application to become a Partner (hereinafter referred to as “the Partner”) (collectively the “Parties” and individually as the “Party”).

 2. Interpretation of Terms

-- For the purposes of the present Agreement, the following terms shall be interpreted as follows:
+For the purposes of the present Agreement, the following terms shall be interpreted as follows:

 “Active Client”shall mean any Client who: (i) has been a Qualified Trader as per the provisions of this Agreement and (ii) opened, closed a position or hold an open position of at least 1 (one) trade within the last 30 (thirty) consecutive calendar days period.

-“Partner Portal” shall mean the secure account Partner interface area (or backend) on the Company’s Website where all Partners login in order to view all their data, get Partner links, view statistics, complete/update their payment profile and access promotional tools.
+“Partner Portal” shall mean the secure account Partner interface area (or backend) on the Company’s Website where all Partners login in order to view all their data, get partner links, view statistics, complete/update their payment profile and access promotional tools.

 “Partner Link” shall mean the unique link and/or personalized ID which is used to identify Partner activities and introduced Qualifying Traders.